 If we can assist your process in any way, please feel free to contact Melissa Clayton, Director of Admissions and Financial Aid, at 215-794-7491 x132.

 Applications for financial aid are accepted on a rolling basis.
-Families who apply after the initial deadline may receive a smaller award, as our pool of funds diminishes after each round of awards.
 Because financial circumstances can change, families must apply for aid annually.

 BFS is proud to offer aid each year to students in grades K-8.
 However, we still are unable to meet the need of all of our qualified applicants.
 Therefore, we offer aid to current families first, and then review the applications of newly accepted families.

 Any questions about financial aid or the process of applying for aid may be directed to our Melissa Clayton Director of Admissions and Financial Aid at 215-794-7491 x132.